PatelHarsh1605/Notes-App/README.md

 Models for -> Use of Pydentic for validation
 Router -> Main Logic
-Fast Api Is Best Frame Work For More scalable apps and web Apps
+Fast Api Is Best Frame Work For More scalable apps and web Apps Auto Documentation will also provide by Fast Api